Pharmacology Courses Offered

 301 Summer Medical Pharmacology.
 This course covers all of the topics presented in a conventional course in Pharmacology for medical students and other students in the health sciences and is equivalent to course material provided to medical students at the University of Vermont.
 General pharmacokinetic and pharmacodynamic principles are considered.
 The rationales for the use of drugs to treat various diseases are addressed as are the adverse effects that are produced by drugs in clinical settings.
 The course consists of lectures and conferences (no laboratory).
 Evaluation will be based on exams set by the Department faculty.
 Prerequisites: Medical Physiology, Biochemistry and Microbiology are recommended.
 Six hours.

 302 Pharmacological Techniques.
 Experiments conducted under supervision in the areas of drug metabolism, modes of drug action, physicochemical properties of drugs, bioassay, and toxicology.
 Open to undergraduates with instructor's permission.
+One to four hours.

 305 Milestones in Pharmacology.
 A critical readings class where students read and present landmark pharmacology papers and link them to modern experiments and clinical applications.
 Co-requisites: PHRM 201 or Graduate standing.
 Two hours.